-en commercial de la com

 /s/ Craig Parker

 Craig Parker

 President, Chief Executive Officer and Director

--

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 18, 2023
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 5, 2024

-Notice is hereby given that the 2023 Annual Meeting of Stockholders of Surrozen, Inc., a Delaware corporation, will be held on Thursday, May 18, 2023, at 10:00 a.m., Pacific Time.
+Notice is hereby given that the 2024 annual meeting of stockholders (the "Annual Meeting") of Surrozen, Inc., a Delaware corporation, will be held on Wednesday, June 5, 2024, at 10:00 a.m., Pacific Time.
 The Annual Meeting will be a completely virtual meeting, which will be conducted via live webcast.
-You will be able to attend the Annual Meeting online and submit your questions during the meeting by visiting www.virtualshareholdermeeting.com/SRZN2023.
+You will be able to attend the Annual Meeting online and submit your questions during the meeting by visiting www.virtualshareholdermeeting.com/SRZN2024.
 For instructions on how to attend and vote your shares at the Annual Meeting, see the information in the accompanying Proxy Statement in the section titled "General Information about the Annual Meeting and Voting - How can I attend and vote at the Annual Meeting?"